codingfriend1/OriginsPE/README.md

 - Fixes an issue where tools made by the blacksmith class would never wear out or break.
 - Remove bug where blacksmith could convert tools from other players into Quality Equiptment simply by placing it in their inventory.
 - Fixes issue where Enderian origin could teleport outside of their render distance causing errors and spontoneous teleportation when the chunk loaded.
+- Updates Enderian origin to allow progressively quicker teleports the shorter the distance down to instantaneous.
+Teleporting can now be activated by double clicking or pressing the use item button (double right-click or double left bumper on controller).